xbeaudouin/esphome-axp192/README.md

-# ESPHome AXP192 Component
+# Pionizer AXP192 Component

-Built on top of martydingo's version of the axp192 power management IC library for ESPHome, I have added support for the M5Tough, which requires a different register configuration for the M5Tough ILI9342C display.
-Other changes include a fix to stop the log being spammed with brightness values continually, these are only logged on change.
-Also the M5Tough needs resetting once the axp192 registers are set for the display to properly initialise so this version sets up the axp and then resets the ESP32 automatically.
+Built on top of martydingo's & paulchilton version of the axp192 power management IC library for ESPHome.

 ## Installation